-“How many colors are there in a field of grass to the crawling baby unaware of “Green”? …Imagine a world alive with incomprehensible objects and shimmering with an endless variety of movement and innumerable graduations of colour.” —Stan Brakhage, Metaphors on Vision.
+“How many colours are there in a field of grass to the crawling baby unaware of “Green”? …Imagine a world alive with incomprehensible objects and shimmering with an endless variety of movement and innumerable graduations of colour.” —Stan Brakhage, Metaphors on Vision.

 In many ways the coming of the UK Film Council in 2002 was a positive thing, however, for many of the artists we knew who worked with the moving image, it seemed the hand-over of responsibility for film from Arts Council to UK Film Council had left a gap through which they were falling.
 Many would get repeatedly shortlisted on the strength of their ideas but fail to secure the commission.
 Being on the selection panels for some of those schemes we could see how their approach to cinema as a poetic form worked against them for panels with strict guidelines around business modelling.
 This is where we saw a role for Threshold.